Coshocton County market update February 2026

 Key takeaways:

-• Even with fewer total closings, the middle-of-the-pack sale is substantially higher in price than last year’s typical sale.
+• Even with fewer total closings, the year-to-date middle-of-the-pack sale is higher in price than last year’s typical sale.

-• Buyers are still willing to pay strong prices for homes that are well‑located, maintained, and realistically priced relative to today’s conditions.
+• Buyers are still willing to pay strong prices for homes that are well-located, maintained, and realistically priced.

 For a typical three-bedroom home in town or on modest acreage, that’s good news if you’re planning to sell and are prepared to present your home well.